 Dr. Peter Howard is a board-certified orthopedic surgeon, with an area of interest in elbow treatments and surgery including elbow arthroscopy.
 Elbow disorders are highly common in active adults, from tennis players to gym rats.
 Golfer’s elbow, tennis elbow, bursitis and tendonitis, and fractures and ruptures are among the pain inducing conditions that can be debilitating for athletes and active people.

 Dr. Howard will first diagnose the issue carefully, by listening to his patients, inspecting the upper arm and elbow, and potentially using diagnostic tests such as X Rays, MRIs, and scans.
-His recommendations will involve the least invasive treatments first, including therapy, PRP injections, movement changes.
+His recommendations will involve the least invasive treatments first, including therapy, movement changes.
 He will work hand in hand with your physical therapists to insure the treatment plan is effective.

 Only when necessary will surgery be recommended, and then he utilizes many minimally invasive procedures.
 Elbow arthroscopy, which is one of Dr. Howard’s areas of expertise, utilizes tiny instruments and a video camera for minimally disruptive repair of many elbow injuries.
 Bicep, tendon, and Tommy John repair are other treatments that can be performed with minimally invasive options.
 Dr. Howard will advise you, allowing you to remain in complete control of your decision to move forward with surgery, and will care for you throughout the process including during recovery.